 https://www.autoexec-games.com/

-Created by Autoexec Games out of Montreal, Timemelters was made by a very small team — only three are mentioned in the game’s opening.
-I dare say that they accomplished their laudable goal with Timemelters.
+Created by Autoexec Games out of Montreal, Timemelters was developed by a very small team — only three are mentioned in the game’s opening credits.
+But what this tiny team has done is impressive, and I dare say that they accomplished their laudable goal with Timemelters.
 Are you curious yet?
 Good.
 Let’s talk about it.

-Timemelters is described by the devs as a “strategy hero defense”, but what does that mean?
-You won’t really get a clear picture until you’ve played for an hour.
-The first hour is more of an amuse-bouche that introduces the world, characters, and story.
-Sure, you’ll sling some magic around, but it’s really just a tutorial.
+Timemelters is described by the devs as a “strategy hero defense”, but you won’t really get a clear picture of what that means until you’ve played for an hour or so.
+The game’s introductory section is essentially an amuse-bouche that introduces the most basic mechanics, as well as the world, characters, and story.
+While fun, it’s basically a very long tutorial and story sequence.

 It takes a little time to get going

-Your first real mission will have you up against several dozen enemies, and you’ll have a number of powers available.
-These powers are varied and have practical purposes; let’s list the starting ones:
+Things really get going when you start your first real mission.
+You’ll be up against several dozen enemies — to defeat them, you’ve got a number of powers available.
+These powers are varied and have practical purposes; let’s look at the starting ones:

 The catch is that to use the more robust powers (the bottom four on the list), you have to have spirits, which are acquired by defeating certain enemies.
-The issue is that once you start fighting a group, you get mauled.
-So in the first actual mission, I had to single out some enemies that would give me spirits and defeat them, but then one enemy (or a dozen) would get too close and… I would die.
+But once you start fighting a group, you get mauled.
+So in the first actual mission, I had to single out some enemies that would give me spirits and defeat them, only for one enemy (or a dozen) to get too close and… kill me.

 This is where the time aspect plays into the game.
-Upon dying, I restarted the missio — but with the newly acquired spirit power I collected from my previous life — and my past self will play out my exact movements from before as an “echo”.
-The strategy now is to use the enemy movements that the echo causes against the hordes.
-The giant group of enemies might run past a tree that I cast Infuse Spirit on, resulting in the plant flinging them in the air and thinning out their numbers.
-Maybe you want to buy some time for your future echo, so you cast Earth Spirit to slow a group down.
+Upon dying, I restarted the mission — but with the newly acquired spirit power I collected from my previous life — and an “echo” of my previous self reenacted every action I had taken up to the point of my death.
+This is where the strategy gets interesting: I can play around the enemy movements that my echo causes with its actions.
+A giant group of enemies might chase my echo past a tree that I then cast Infuse Spirit on, resulting in the tree flinging them in the air and thinning out their numbers.
+Maybe I want to buy some time for my future echo, so I cast Earth Spirit to slow a group down.

 After that second mission, my thought was, “Interesting, but it’s kinda lame that I already have all the powers.”
 I was very wrong.
 This is the point where the game changes dramatically: If you’re solo, the hoards of enemies become so big that your first set of powers can’t keep up.
 You need more devastating ones, which you acquire at a steady pace throughout the dozen or so missions.
-In coop, you do obtain some more powers, but they’re limited (so you don’t sweep away the pawns too easily).
+In coop, you still obtain more powers, but they’re limited (so you don’t sweep away your foes too easily).

 Lots of different powers at your disposal, and you’ll probably use every one.